 John was nearing that point where he would be too far into Multrees Walk to be able to retreat back from an attacker, but still too far back to reach the safety of the road ahead.
 Dryly, with his lizard eyes rolling over the shop windows, John luxuriated in the negligible possibility of danger.
 Then he stopped.

-He was outside Lorrimer’s, a store which sold expensive oriental furniture.
+He was outside Lorrimer’s, a store that sold expensive oriental furniture.
 John recalled somebody in the nail bar sniggering about the trouble that the store was in these days.
 It was now open for only one Tuesday afternoon a month.
 The furniture was supposedly made to order, but the orders were never delivered and the madcap customers were always chasing the company through the small claims court.

 The window had been made up as a bedroom for several months, so that the furniture now looked as settled and natural as that in John’s own bedroom.
-The centrepiece was a vast, cumbersome wooden frame which, upon closer inspection, became a bed, with the gleaming panels whittled into intricate, unfathomable designs.
-The wood of both the bed and the dumpy bookcases which accompanied it was as black and polished as liquorice.
+The centrepiece was a vast, cumbersome wooden frame that, upon closer inspection, became a bed, with the gleaming panels whittled into intricate, unfathomable designs.
+The wood of both the bed and the dumpy bookcases that accompanied it was as black and polished as liquorice.
 On the highest shelf of the bookcase, two of those stone lions from outside a Beijing temple which somehow resemble King Charles spaniels had been reincarnated as bookends.
 The lions glared all the more fiercely, now cramped and shrunken in cheap, powdery stone.
-Beneath the bed there was a blood-red rug overset within itself with an olive-grey lattice pattern which was both dense and shimmering.
+Beneath the bed there was a blood-red rug overset within itself with an olive-grey lattice pattern that was both dense and shimmering.

 John had been stopped by a slipper.
 It stood upright on the rug, dainty and fur-lined, and then John’s eye had focused on the slipper behind it, under the bed, and registered two slippers.
 Next John had gasped and his breath seemed to be falling unbroken, like a coin dropping down a deep well.
 The bed was not empty – there was a lady asleep in it.